Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 Specialities are free-form traits you create yourself.
 Specialities should never be as broad as roles; as a general rule, a specialty should apply to about a third as many situations as a basic role would (or less).

 Though specialities are like more focused versions of roles, there are no limits on what role you must use to include a specialty that suits your action.
 Returning to the above example, if you show off your skill with a knife to intimidate someone into answering your questions, your pool might include both your #trait[Speaker] role and an #trait[Athletics] or #trait[Weaponry] specialty.

-=== Character Creation: Specialities
-The faction you belong to adds a one or more specialities rated at #d6 to your character.

-Next you can choose add either two or three specialities to a new character.
-If you choose two, one is rated at #d8 and the other is a #d6; if you choose three, all three are rated at #d6.

-You can add a #d6 to the bonus speciality to step it up to #d8.

 #colbreak()